-Westminster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westminster is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Westminster is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Westminster who work in office and administrative support (14.42%), management occupations (11.80%), and sales jobs (11.15%).
+There are especially a lot of people living in Westminster who work in office and administrative support (12.24%), sales jobs (11.53%), and management occupations (10.66%).

 Also of interest is that Westminster has more people living here who work in computers and math than 95% of the places in the US.

 Although the majority of commuting trips in the city are by private automobile, Westminster is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Westminster area by reducing both traffic and air pollution.